Updated May 04, 2024

-The constant evolution of technology, science, and medicine has led to some amazing insights and discoveries that have allowed for exciting treatments.
-The constant push for better health and an improved quality of life contributes to new understandings about the human body and the elements that influence how it functions.
+The constant evolution of technology, science, and medicine has led to some amazing insights and discoveries allowing for exciting treatments.
+The constant push for better health and improved quality of life contributes to new understandings of the human body and the elements that influence how it functions.

-Research on magnetic therapy suggests that it may provide a wide range of benefits and applications.
+Research on magnetic therapy suggests that it may provide many benefits and applications.
 What is magnetic therapy used for?
 Read on to find out

 What is Magnetic Therapy?

 Today, magnetic therapy describes a variety of potential treatments that can boost your overall health or reduce symptoms for conditions.
-Static magnetic field therapy describes treatment that involves direct contact with a magnet, often with a magnetic bracelet, jewelry, shoe insoles, or special mattress pads.
-Magnetic therapy can also be used in conjunction with acupuncture to open energy pathways or channels.
+Static magnetic field therapy describes treatment that involves direct contact with a magnet, often with a magnetic bracelet, other magnetic therapy jewelry, shoe insoles, or special mattress pads.
+Magnetic therapy can also be used with acupuncture to open energy pathways or channels.
 Electromagnetic therapy involves magnets that have been electrically charged, which also usually involves the application of an electric pulse.

 The exact mechanisms of action require further study, but the current research suggests that magnetic therapy operates on the human body’s natural biomagnetic and electric fields.
 Every molecule in your body generates a small amount of magnetic energy.
 The theory behind magnetic therapy suggests that certain health issues can disrupt the natural balance of these magnetic energies.
 Applying a magnet is believed to rebalance your molecular magnetic fields.